Yanis42/oot_docs/techs/isg/index.rst

 The "Infinite Sword Glitch", or "ISG" for short, is a glitch where you do a crouch stab and have some kind of interaction with something else.

-This glitch is used to prevent Link from falling, it is useful to achieve "Hovering", a glitch that allows one to be stuck in the air.
+This glitch is used to prevent Link from falling, it is useful to achieve `Hovering`_, a glitch that allows one to be stuck in the air.

+.. _Hovering: ../hover/index.html

 How to perform
 -----------------